Reading time: 7 minutes

 SMSF trustees are responsible for submitting their fund’s audited annual return to the ATO and for ensuring any associated tax obligations are paid in full.

-In addition to providing income tax information, the SMSF annual return is also used to report both member contributions and superannuation regulatory information.
+In addition to providing income tax information, the SMSF annual return is also used to report member contributions and superannuation regulatory information.

 Event-based reporting